 1920s Outfit: Casual Separates

 Start with an ankle length to mid calf pleated skirt.
 Mine here is navy blue.
-In winter it could be a wool knit skirt, while summer might have a sheer chiffon skirt.
+In winter it can be a wool knit skirt, while summer might call for a sheer chiffon skirt.
 Next, I found a white button-up blouse with large pointed collar.
 A round Peter Pan collar would have been nice, too.
 Usually, 1920s blouses were slip overs with a button at the back, but because this blouse had a flap to cover the button and was embroidered with pretty little flowers, I thought it would look well enough (and it does!).
-Blouses in the ’20s were hip length, so leaving this one untucked is actually ok.
+Blouses in the ’20s were hip length, so leaving this one untucked is actually okay.

 There are many other types of skirts and blouses you can combine into unique 1920s day outfits.
 Choose a straight, pleated, tiered, or layered skirt (below knee length) with a bow blouse, beaded or embroidered pullover tunic, pintucks or lace trim blouse.
 Learn more about the history of 1920s blouses and skirts.